USDA-FSA/fsa-style/README.md

 └── js/
     └── vendor/
 ```

+Then refer to [Using the Boilerplate](using-the-boilerplate) for further steps.

+## Using the Boilerplate

 Then use `boilerplate.html` as a reference for the key HTML structure required, generally summarized below: